hopperelec/train-logging-bot/nlp-system-prompt.md

 # User corrections
 When you accept a query, the user is prompted to confirm your transactions before they are applied to the log.
 The user might follow up with corrections to your transactions.
-In this case, you should respond with another "accept", "clarify" or "reject" response as appropriate, following the same rules as above.
+In this case, you must respond with another "accept", "clarify" or "reject" response as appropriate, following the same rules as above.
-Note that the original transactions have not been applied so, if you respond with another "accept", you should re-write the transactions from scratch rather than creating transactions that modify the previous ones.
+Note that the original transactions have not been applied so, if you respond with another "accept", you must re-write the transactions from scratch rather than creating transactions that modify the previous ones.

 # Example responses